 Reporting significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by the Board.

 The internal audit plan will be developed based on a prioritization of the audit universe using a risk-based methodology, including input of senior management and the Board.
-The AVP and CAO will review and adjust the plan, as necessary, in response to changes in the organization’s business, risks, operations, programs, systems, senior leadership, and controls.
+The CAO will review and adjust the plan, as necessary, in response to changes in the organization’s business, risks, operations, programs, systems, senior leadership, and controls.
 Any significant deviation from the approved internal audit plan will be communicated to senior management and the Board through periodic activity reports.

-A written report will be prepared and issued by the AVP and CAO or designee following the conclusion of each internal audit engagement and will be distributed as appropriate.
+A written report will be prepared and issued by the CAO or designee following the conclusion of each internal audit engagement and will be distributed as appropriate.
 Internal audit results will also be communicated to the Board.
 The internal audit report will include the client/management’s response and action plans taken or to be taken in regard to the specific findings and recommendations.
-Management’s response should include a timetable for anticipated completion of action to be taken and an explanation for any corrective action that will not be implemented.
+Management's response should include a timetable for anticipated completion of action to be taken and an explanation for any corrective action that will not be implemented.

 Internal Audit will be responsible for appropriate follow-up on engagement findings and recommendations.
 All significant findings will remain in an open issues file until cleared.

-The AVP and CAO will periodically report to senior management and the Board on Internal Audit’s performance relative to its plan.
+The CAO will periodically report to senior management and the Board on Internal Audit’s performance relative to its plan.
 Reporting will also include significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by senior management and the Board.
-The AVP and CAO will also report on instances of fraud or fiscal misconduct that may have a material financial, compliance, or reputational impact on the university.
+The CAO will also report on instances of fraud or fiscal misconduct that may have a material financial, compliance, or reputational impact on the university.

 IU Internal Audit will maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.
 The program will include an evaluation of the internal audit activity's conformance with the Definition of Internal Auditing and the Standards and an evaluation of whether internal auditors apply the Code of Ethics.
 The program also assesses the efficiency and effectiveness of the internal audit activity and identifies opportunities for improvement.